y33les/mdlint-compat/README.md

 ## Usage

-1. Download the latest release and extract it into a new folder.
+1. Download the latest release (the ZIP file) and extract it into a new folder.
 1. Open the folder in Windows Explorer.
 1. Copy the Markdown file you wish to fix into the folder containing mdlint-compat.